ZangievM/tester/README.md

 # Tester
-Tester is a clossplatform client for launching instrumented tests on Android devices.
+Tester is a clossplatform client for launching distributed instrumented tests on Android devices.

 It is an early prototype, but in short time it will be ready to use!